ocaml/dune/README.md

 Support
 -------

-If you have questions about dune, you can send an email to ocaml-core@googlegroups.com or [open a ticket on GitHub][issues].
+If you have questions about Dune, you can send an email to ocaml-core@googlegroups.com or [open a ticket on GitHub][issues].

 Migration from Jbuilder
 -----------------------

 Dune was formerly known as Jbuilder.
-Migration from jbuilder to dune is described in the [manual](http://dune.readthedocs.io/en/latest/migration.html).
+Migration from Jbuilder to Dune is described in the [manual](http://dune.readthedocs.io/en/latest/migration.html).

 Status